Guides

 HOT

-[2] Keep an eye on the temperature and steep time to avoid bitterness.
+[2] Keep an eye on steep time for optimal flavour

 COLD